 Vietnam.vn - Nền tảng quảng bá Việt Nam

-How much is Google Chrome browser worth?
+How much does the Google Chrome browser cost?

 According to DuckDuckGo CEO Gabriel Weiberg, if Google were forced to sell Chrome, the browser would be worth an estimated $50 billion.